taktik/ozone-components/packages/ozone-logic/ozone-default-client/Readme.md

 `ozone-default-client` create a default instance on an ozone client using session credential.
-This client aime to be used in a browser and it's used by the ozone-material.
+This client aims to be used in a browser and is used by the ozone-material.
 It's possible to overwrite this package with a webpack alias.

 ## Install